 STEP II – PHASE I EXCLUSIONARY CRITERIA REVIEW

-HSCA requires the DEP to determine whether the proposed site conforms to the Phase I siting criteria established pursuant to the Pa.
-Code (Title 25, Chapter 269a.21-29, Subchapter A) within five months of receipt of a complete Exclusionary Criteria application.
+HSCA requires the DEP to determine whether the proposed site conforms to §§269a.21--29 (relating to Phase I exclusionary criteria) within five months of receipt of a complete Exclusionary Criteria application.
 The Phase I Exclusionary Criteria are reflective of the proposed physical facility site.
 It is not to evaluate operations at the proposed facility.
 Note: The applicable Phase I exclusionary criteria to be met are prescribed by regulation and based on the permittable activity(ies) planned at the facility.

 Prior to conducting the technical review for Phase I, the components of the Phase I siting application will first be reviewed for administrative completeness.
 The DEP’s goal is to complete the administrative completeness review within 30-days of receiving the Phase I siting application.